Pricing strategy: Yield management strategies

+Pricing roles

+Some organizations delegate pricing responsibilities to a range of departmental staff.
+In other cases, a Chief Pricing Officer plays a strategic role advising on market conditions on competitive opportunities which can be exploited via pricing decision-making.
+Where prices are set centrally, they need to make sense to sales staff working in the field.

 Nine laws of price sensitivity and consumer psychology

-In their book, The Strategy and Tactics of Pricing, Thomas Nagle and Reed Holden outline nine "laws" or factors that influence how a consumer perceives a given price and how price-sensitive they are likely to be with respect to different purchase decisions.
+In their book, The Strategy and Tactics of Pricing (2002), Thomas Nagle and Reed Holden outline nine "laws" or factors that influence how a consumer perceives a given price and how price-sensitive they are likely to be with respect to different purchase decisions.